themosis/documentation/user.md

 ]);
 ```

-> Use the Field API to define your user custom fields just like you would with metabox custom fields and options page.
+> Use the Field API to define your user custom fields just like you would with metabox custom fields,...

 #### Add custom fields without sections